Mark

 There is Something Beyond the Shore was developed through HAN@Punggol’s Call for Collaboration, an open call that champions alternative stories by empowering residents to share their ground-up experiences through leading creative programmes for fellow residents.

-Starting Point: Punggol Coast MRT
+Starting Point: Punggol Coast MRT, near Toast Box (Level 1)

-Duration: Approximately 90 minutes
+Duration: Approximately 60 minutes

 Our House Downstairs is a ground-up initiative that brings people together through the sharing of neighbourhood skills and stories.